Reflecting our overall approach, the Duke Gap Year Program process is simple and flexible.

 How To Apply

-Admitted students may access the application here.
+Admitted students will have access to the application in Spring 2021.

 We do not expect students to have their gap year plans confirmed at the time of application, however we do expect students to not only have a solid idea of what they hope to do, but also a budget outline and well-thought out reason for their gap year.